ctrueden/equilibrium/_pages/events/case-07.md

 ---
 title: "[Case 07] Hazards and Harbingers"
+description: >-
-description: "Whodunnit mystery in a spooky manor.
-Auction for a vial of divine essence is interrupted by MURDER!"
+  An auction for a vial of divine essence is interrupted by MURDER!
 datestamp: 50-04-11/00
 when: AC50 Cudo 11-13
 ---